brunodavi/cs50/README.md

 > Demonstration only, do not use as a copy

-In this project I show and present my solutions in solving the exercises
+In this project I show my solutions in solving the exercises

 [Official Site](https://cs50.harvard.edu/x/2024)